 – I will be watching TV = I will watch TV = Je regarderai la télé.

-Now, you’re friend calls as you are eating dinner.
+Now, your friend calls as you are eating dinner.
 In English, you’d say: “sorry, this is not a good time, I’m eating dinner”.
 How convenient.